LeonardoESousa/NEMO/README.md

 Run:

-`pip install photonemo`
+`pip install nemo-photo`

 Alternatively, clone the repository to your computer.
-Inside the LeoX folder, run:
+Inside the NEMO folder, run:

 `pip install .`